harshitk11/evaluate_stochastic_process/README.md

 # Synthetic Dataset and Real World Wildfire Experiments

+This repository accompanies the paper “Has the Deep Neural Network Learned the Stochastic Process?
+An Evaluation Viewpoint,” which will be presented at ICLR 2025.
+You can access the paper on [OpenReview](https://openreview.net/forum?id=2U8owdruSQ).

-This repository contains the code for experiments and the data generation process for synthetic datasets (with a focus on the forest fire dataset).
-While the data generation processes for the host-pathogen and stock market models are similar, they are not included in this repository.
-Additionally, the repository includes experiments using real-world wildfire datasets.
+It contains the code for experiments and the data generation process for synthetic datasets, with a primary focus on the forest fire dataset.
+The data generation processes for the host-pathogen and stock market models are similar to that of the forest fire dataset but are not provided in this repository.
+The repository also includes experiments conducted on real-world wildfire datasets.

 ## Repository Components